-I recently hosted a client workshop on how to improve the retrospective event in Scrum.
-Rather than focus on specific techniques (like I did in this related post), I focused on overall planning and preparation for the retrospective.
+I recently hosted a client workshop on how to improve the retrospective event in the Scrum Framework.
+Rather than focus on specific techniques (like I did in this related post), I focused on overall planning and preparation in advance of the retrospective.

 I summarized my retrospective recommendations down to the following 6 tips.
 The first tip is the most important of those tips.